 The state of Michigan enforces increased penalties for all moving vehicle violations violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Michigan, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Driving while above the legal limit is called Driving Under the Influence.
-Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
+Most states impose increased mandatory penalties for driving above a specific BAC.
 In Michigan, driving with a BAC above 0.17% will trigger automatic enhanced minimum penalties.

-Texting while driving is illegal in most but not all states.
+Most states do not allow cellphone use while driving.
 In Michigan, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Michigan.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Michigan, distracted driving is listed as a category on police crash report forms.

 Michigan requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Michigan is $25.00.
-Safety belt laws very state-by-state.
-Consult your states Department of Transportation for specific seatbelt use laws.
+Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.